mvolkmann/blog/input/syntax-highlighting.md

 layout: layout.njk
 ---

-To uses the syntax highlighting plugin, install it as follows:
+To use the syntax highlighting plugin, install it as follows:

 ```bash
 npm install -D @11ty/eleventy-plugin-syntaxhighlight